yanni4night/yanni4night.com/template/blog/es3-to-es5.md

  - [15.10.4.1](http://www.ecma-international.org/ecma-262/5.1/#sec-15.10.4.1): In Edition 3, the exact form of the String value of the source property of an object created by the RegExp constructor is implementation defined.
 In Edition 5, the String must conform to certain specified requirements and hence may be different from that produced by an Edition 3 implementation.

- - [15.10.6.4](http://www.ecma-international.org/ecma-262/5.1/#sec-15.10.6.4): In Edition 3, the result of RegExp.prototype.toString need not be derived from the value of the RegExp objectâ€™s source property.
+ - [15.10.6.4](http://www.ecma-international.org/ecma-262/5.1/#sec-15.10.6.4): In Edition 3, the result of RegExp.prototype.toString need not be derived from the value of the RegExp object's source property.
 In Edition 5 the result must be derived from the source property in a specified manner and hence may be different from the result produced by an Edition 3 implementation.

  - [15.11.2.1](http://www.ecma-international.org/ecma-262/5.1/#sec-15.11.2.1), [15.11.4.3](http://www.ecma-international.org/ecma-262/5.1/#sec-15.11.4.3): In Edition 5, if an initial value for the message property of an Error object is not specified via the Error constructor the initial value of the property is the empty String.
 In Edition 3, such an initial value is implementation defined.